AbhishekCdr/Node-Practice/MvcArch/Readme.md

 The MVC architechure pattern turns complex application development into a much more managable process.

 MVC =>
-Model: The backend that contains all the data logic
+MODEL: The backend that contains all the data logic

 -> Responsibilities: